Meaghan Murphy, Author of Your Fully Charge Life, on Going Into 2021 Proud of Your Accomplishments and Tips on Moving Forward with Positivity

-As we entered into a new year (yay!), many of us are asking ourselves how, after one heck of a year and with the pandemic not really over, how do we move forward?
+As we entered into a new year (yay!), many of us are asking ourselves how, after one heck of a year and with pandemic not really over, how do we move forward?
 And move towards a path with some positivity.
 We spoke with Meaghan B Murphy, the Editor and Chief of Woman’s Day Magazine and author of the new book (can be preordered now and is out 2/23/21) Your Fully Charged Life, which in a nutshell, shares her story and a guide to how you can work towards energy and happiness.
 And most importantly, how you can create your own opportunities.

-As an editor myself, I have worked with and have known Meaghan for almost two decades (OMG, Meaghan?!).
+As an editor myself, I have worked with and known Meaghan for almost two decades (OMG, Meaghan?!).
 She has pepped talked me out of some low moments — sometimes in the first five minutes of a conversation.

 I am excited about this book and personally working towards positive vibes and thankful for this busy mama taking the time to answer a few questions as we go into 2021!